M-uch/IAC_RISCV32I_Team_23/README.md

 Caching was the next step to our processor design, we had planned to implement two-way associative cache on top of our pipeline processor with hazard handling.

-however due to unforeseen cirumstances and delays, we decided that it would be best to focus on ensuring that the quality of our current work was to a good standard.
+However, due to unforeseen cirumstances and delays we decided that it would be best to focus on ensuring that the quality of our current work was to a good standard.

+#

+This project both used information and followed the same structure as the CPU from [Digital Design and Computer Architecture: RISC-V Edition](https://www.vlebooks.com/Product/Index/2432539?page=0&startBookmarkId=-1) by Harris, Sarah L.